theiagen/bioforklift/docs/core_concepts.md

 ### Sample Data

 Sample data represents genomic samples and their metadata.
-In Forklift:
+In bioforklift:

 - Samples are downloaded from Terra to BigQuery
 - Sample metadata is tracked and updated